taldcroft/workflow/README.md

     git diff
     git commit -m "Add newfile.py"

-You can always go back to the `master` branch and then back to your new `new-branch`:
+You can always go back to the `master` branch and then back to your new `new-feature`:

     git checkout master
-    git checkout new-branch
+    git checkout new-feature

 Make some more edits and finally use `gitk` to get a graphical view of what's happening: